csxmli2016/DMDNet/README.md

 > The proposed CelebRef-HQ dataset has been released ([see below](#jump)).
 All code and model will be available on November.

 ### Motivation
 <p align="justify"> These blind face restoration methods easily change the personal details when handling the severely degraded input.
-So it is necessary to introduce the high-quality reference from the same identity to keep the personalized textures.
+So it would be better to introduce the high-quality reference from the same identity to keep the personalized textures.
 See the following examples.
 </p>

 <div align=center>